-The full communion agreement was the result of several years work by the Moravian United Methodist Dialogue team.
+The full communion agreement resulted from several years work by the Moravian-United Methodist Dialogue Team.
 The team was co-chaired by the Rev. Gary Harke of the Moravian Church and New England Area Bishop Sudarshana Devadhar of the UMC.
 Other members of the team included the Rev. Dr. M. Lynnette Delbridge and the Rt.
 Rev. J. Christian Giesler representing the Moravian Church (Northern and Southern Provinces), and Prof. Dr. Ulrike Schuler and the Rev. Dr. Robert Williams representing the UMC.

 “I feel we are at home together,” said Bishop Michael Watson, ecumenical officer for the United Methodist Church.
 “We are in the family of Christ, and being together in that family is simply magnificent.
 Methodists and Moravians have been brothers and sisters in Christ since the earliest days of the Methodist movement.